tencentyun/intlcloud-documents/product/计算/专用宿主机/产品简介/机型总览_intl.md

 * Processor to memory ratio is 1:8

 #### Application Scenarios
-- -Applications requiring a large number of memory operations, lookups and calculations such as high-performance databases and distributed memory caches.
+- Applications requiring a large number of memory operations, lookups and calculations such as high-performance databases and distributed memory caches.
 - Users with self-built Hadoop clusters or Redis databases for generic computation and other tasks

 ## Compute